daizeyi0109/Smart-phone-apps-development---Group-Project/README.md

 ## Configuration

-Before running the application, you will need to configure the dependencies in the `app.json` file.
+Before running the application, you will need to configure the Google Maps API key in the `app.json` file.
+You can obtain a Google Maps API key by following the instructions on the Google Maps Platform website.

 ```json
 {